pimutils/vdirsyncer/docs/tutorial.rst

 All SSL configuration is done per-storage.
 Storages that have anything to do with SSL have two parameters: ``verify`` and ``verify_fingerprint``.

-- The ``verify`` parameter determines whether to verify SSL certificates against a set of trusted root CAs or PEM certificates.
+- The ``verify`` parameter determines whether to verify SSL certificates.

   1. The default, ``true``, means that certificates will be validated against `requests' own set of root CAs
      <http://www.python-requests.org/en/latest/user/advanced/#ca-certificates>`_.

-  2. The value ``false`` will disable any validation.
+  2. The value ``false`` will disable both trusted-CA-validation and the validation of the certificate's expiration date.
 Unless combined with ``verify_fingerprint``, you should not use this value at all.

   3. You can also set ``verify`` to a path of the server's certificate in PEM